Judge dismisses bias case against state in takeover of Little Rock School District

 It's possible.

-And there's no real question about disproportionate effect: more than 65 percent of LRSD students are black;p a majority of the dissolved Board was black; and the students at the growing charter schools in Little Rock are (to generalize) whiter and wealthier than LRSD's students.
-But the settled precedent is clear; discriminatory effects alsone are insufficient to show discriminatory intentions.
+And there's no real question about disproportionate effect: more than 65 percent of LRSD students are black; a majority of the dissolved Board was black; and the students at the growing charter schools in Little Rock are (to generalize) whiter and wealthier than LRSD's students.
+But the settled precedent is clear; discriminatory effects alone are insufficient to show discriminatory intentions.

 What's missing are pleaded facts that show the intention to discriminate based on race, that show foul thoughts becoming harmful actions.